kasia-gra/shop/README.md

 the personal billing and shipping info (what is needed for the checkout)
     - Given there's a Shopping Cart review page.
 When I click on the "Checkout" button then ensure the system shows the pre-filled billing and shipping info on the checkout form.

-## General requirements

-- Advanced OOP concepts are used in the project: inheritance, there is at least on abstract class, there is at least one interface implemented
-- The page doesn't show a server error anytime during the review
-- All code is pushed to GitHub repository by atomic commits.
-The implemented feature related commits managed on separated feature branches and merged by a pull request to the `master` branch.

-## Hints

-- It's not required to integrate real payment services - you can use fake payment implementations.
-- Test (and use) the DAO implementations via interfaces so that it will be easy to change the implementation behind the interface.
-JUnit also provides support for this case, i. e. running the same test set against several implementations of the same interface.
-- Do not use a database, now only use in-memory storage or file storage but through the DAO pattern (Data Access Object).
-- It's not required to integrate real payment services - you can use fake payment implementations.

-## Starting your project

-## Background materials

-- <i class="far fa-exclamation"></i> [Java Dao pattern](https://www.baeldung.com/java-dao-pattern)
-- <i class="far fa-exclamation"></i> [Introducing servlets](project/curriculum/materials/pages/java/introducing-servlets.md)
-- <i class="far fa-exclamation"></i> [Servlet tutorial](https://www.tutorialspoint.com/servlets/servlets-form-data.htm)
-- <i class="far fa-exclamation"></i> [Java properties](https://www.baeldung.com/java-properties)
-- <i class="far fa-exclamation"></i> [Introducing servlets](project/curriculum/materials/pages/java/introducing-servlets.md)
-- <i class="far fa-exclamation"></i> [Servlet tutorial](https://www.tutorialspoint.com/servlets/servlets-form-data.htm)
-- <i class="far fa-exclamation"></i> [Java Dao pattern](https://www.baeldung.com/java-dao-pattern)
-- <i class="far fa-exclamation"></i> [Thymeleaf standard dialect](https://www.thymeleaf.org/doc/articles/standarddialect5minutes.html)
-- <i class="far fa-book-open"></i> [Thymeleaf introductions](https://www.thymeleaf.org/documentation.html#introductions)